ycrc/ycrc.github.io/docs/clusters-at-yale/data/index.md

 ## Get More Storage

-We can help you purchase more storage for use on the clusters at roughly $200/TiB with a 5 years support term and a minimum purchase of 10 TiB.
-Please [contact us](/#get-help) with your requirements and budget.
+Additional project storage spaces can be purchased on our Gibbs filesystem, which provides similar functionality to the primary project storage.
+This storage currently costs $200/TiB (minimum of 10 TiB, with exact pricing to be confirmed before a purchase is made).
+The price covers all costs, including administration, power, cooling, networking, etc. YCRC commits to making the storage available for 5 years from the purchase date, after which the storage allocation will need to be renewed, or the allocation will expire and be removed.
+Please note that, as with existing project storage, this storage will not be backed up, so you should make arrangements for the safekeeping of critical files off the clusters.
+Please [contact us](/#get-help) with your requirements and budget to start the purchasing process.

 ## HPC Storage Best Practices